jkphl/micrometa/README.md

 #### Accessing item properties

-You can access all nested item properties by simply using their names as object properties:
+You can access nested item properties by simply using their names as object properties:

 ```php
 $photo				= $item->photo;
 $givenName			= $item->givenName;
 ```

-Notice that all property names are converted to [lowerCamelCase](http://en.wikipedia.org/wiki/CamelCase) writing (e.g. `givenName` for the "<i>given-name</i>" property in the original `h-card` markup).
+Notice that all property names have been converted to [lowerCamelCase](http://en.wikipedia.org/wiki/CamelCase) writing (e.g. `givenName` for the "<i>given-name</i>" property in the original `h-card` markup).

-Remember that all item properties are value lists themselves.
-The only exception to this is the <i>value</i> property (see above), which is of type `\string`.
-Both the <i>types</i> and the <i>value</i> property can be accessed by their names.

-When you use the bare property name with any of the nested item properties, **only the first element of the property's value list** will be returned.
-If you want to retrieve the **complete property value list, simply append an "s" to the property name**:
+Also, remember that all nested item properties are value lists themselves.
+When you use the bare property name with any of these nested item properties, **only the first element of the property's value list** will be returned.
+If you want to retrieve the **complete property list, simply append an "s" to the property name**:

 ```php
 $allPhotos			= $item->photos;
 ```

-If a property doesn't exist at all, `NULL` is returned in any case.
+If a requested property doesn't exist at all, `NULL` is returned.

 #### Finding the first defined property

-You can use the `firstOf()` method to find and return the first in a list of properties that is defined for an item.
+You can use the `firstOf()` method to find and return the first property in a list of properties that is defined for that very item.
 The method accepts an arbitrary number of property names (also with appended "s" for retrieving the whole property value lists) and returns the first non-`NULL` match for the item:

 ```php
 $avatar				= $item->firstOf('photo', 'logo', 'image');